Cloud-PG/k8s-KMS-vault/README.md

 ```

 ## Vault plugin
+The Kubernetes KMS Plugin Provider for HashiCorp Vault implementation is a simple adapter that adapts calls from Kubernetes to HashiCorp Vault APIs using configuration that determines how the plugin finds the HashiCorp Vault installation.

 ```kubectl deploy plugin.yaml```

 Edit the API server pod specification file ```/etc/kubernetes/manifests/kube-apiserver.yaml``` on the master node and set the ```--encryption-provider-config``` parameter to the path of that file: ```--encryption-provider-config=</path/to/EncryptionConfig/File>```